ADC Airlines Flight 053: Aftermath

 The crash sparked intense national protest to improve the nation's aviation sector.
 It is the direct cause for the change of the minister of aviation and the complete change to its aviation sector.
 This was the eleventh Nigerian airliner crash since 1995, bringing the death toll to more than 500 people.
 The previous crash involving ADC happened on 7 November 1996; 144 people were killed when a Boeing 727 went down near Ejirin, losing control after taking evasive action to avoid a mid-air collision.

 In response to the death of Muhammadu Maccido, the spiritual leader of Nigerian Muslims, the government of Sokoto declared six days of mourning.
 BBC reported that the town of Sokoto "feels like a graveyard" as shops, offices and markets were closed and thousands of people, including people from Chad, Niger, Mali and Senegal, had gathered in front of Sokoto's Sultan Palace Hall to pay respect to Sultan Muhammadu Maccido.
 He was subsequently succeeded by his brother Sa'adu Abubakar.
 The federal government of Nigeria held three days of national mourning in response to the crash.

 One day after the crash, Minister of Aviation Babalola Borishade was heard criticizing the pilot of Flight 053, Captain Atanda, and accused him of ignoring bad weather warnings.
 This received negative responses from the public and officials as there was no public investigation yet into the crash.
 The pilot unions of Nigeria stated that Borishade's statement was premature.
 A public hearing on the crash of Flight 053 was held in Abuja.
 During the hearing, members of parliament asked Minister Borishade to resign in response to the nation's poor aviation safety following multiple aircraft accidents in the past two years.
-The wife of Captain Atanda, Mojisola Atanda, accused Minister Borishade for lying as he accused Captain Atanda of disobeying controller's advice to not fly in bad weather.
+The wife of Captain Atanda, Mojisola Atanda, accused Minister Borishade of lying as he accused Captain Atanda of disregarding controller's advice to not fly in bad weather.
 President of Nigeria Olusegun Obasanjo, faced with pressure to remove Minister of Aviation Borishade, transferred Borishade to another department, the Nigerian Ministry of Culture.